sudhanshuraheja/golem/README.md

 <div align="center">

 # GOLEM
-Golem is a deployment tool that lets you upload artifacts and exectute<br>commands in parallel on multiple servers via SSH using human readable [Hashicorp HCL] recipes
+Golem is a deployment tool that lets you upload artifacts and execute<br>commands in parallel on multiple servers via SSH using human readable [Hashicorp HCL] recipes

 [Getting Started] •
 [Adding servers] •